sbakht/vault/marriage.questions.md

 **What is a moment that tested your faith in Allah?**

 Hajj, that I didnt feel anything when seeing the Kaabah or in medinah.
 Alot of self hate from nofap and diapers, but thats not an issue anymore really.
 In general its my diaper desires and not sinning.
-Better answer is
+Better answer is.

 **How do you handle disagreements?**